CATALOG A-D

 GABRIELLE BELL is one of my favorite contemporary cartoonists.
 Her quietly detached views of modern life are sweet and smart.
 I can't recommend highly enough her recent book collections from Drawn & Quarterly... meanwhile, we have this small-press release in stock:

-►NEW! - JULY DIARY by Gabrielle Bell (Uncivilized): A comic a day from July 2011, by Gabrielle Bell, the best cartoonist in the biz: Disorienting Day, Flyer, Old Diaries, Lost Keys lead the reader into discovering the remarkable within the everyday.
+JULY DIARY by Gabrielle Bell (Uncivilized): A comic a day from July 2011, by Gabrielle Bell, the best cartoonist in the biz: Disorienting Day, Flyer, Old Diaries, Lost Keys lead the reader into discovering the remarkable within the everyday.
 I don't know what to say, this stuff is tops, and couldn't come more highly recommended!
 With bonus features in the back.
 44 pages, 5.5" x 7", perfect-bound paperback; b+w interiors. $6.00 well spent.

-►NEW! - THE VOYEURS by Gabrielle Bell (Uncivilized Books): The Voyeurs is a real-time memoir of a turbulent five years in the life of renowned cartoonist, diarist and filmmaker Gabrielle Bell.
+THE VOYEURS by Gabrielle Bell (Uncivilized Books): The Voyeurs is a real-time memoir of a turbulent five years in the life of renowned cartoonist, diarist and filmmaker Gabrielle Bell.
 It collects episodes from her award-winning series, Lucky, in which she travels to Tokyo, Paris, the South of France and all over the United States, but remains anchored by her beloved Brooklyn, where sidekick Tony provides ongoing insight, offbeat humor, and enduring friendship.
 160 pages in full-color throughout, hardcover, 6" x 9"; $25.00.
-BACKORDERED

 MARC BELL is one of my favorite cartoonists of all time.
 His loopy, giddy comics are populated with some of the strangest and most lovable characters you'll ever meet.
 Absurd, with a delicious sense of wit and an openhearted gentleness, these are the kind of comics you read over and over, and savor every time.